googlecloudsecurity/agentic-soc-workshop/docs/s1c3-threat-hunt-agent.md

 | **Platform** | Google SecOps SIEM — Emerging Threats Center + Threat Hunt agent |
 | **Goal** | Find the campaign behind your incident in the Emerging Threats Center, then review the results of an autonomous threat hunt across the environment |

-> 🚧 **Under construction.** This challenge is still being built and is not
-> part of today's session.
-Feel free to read through it, but you can skip
-> straight to the next challenge whenever you like — nothing later in the
-> workshop depends on it.

 ---

 ## Where We Left Off